Corporate Training 101: The Basics

 A learning management system (LMS) is your platform for managing training.
 An LMS is a well-organized system that will:

 Think of your LMS as “mission control” for all of your company’s training.
-A corporate LMS should allow you to quickly and easily update courses, while also providing robust tracking and reporting functions.
+A corporate LMS should allow you to update programs quickly and easily and provide robust tracking and reporting functions.

-To learn how to choose a learning platform, see our LMS selection guide and a guide on how to create an LMS RFP.
+To learn how to choose a learning platform, see our LMS selection guide, employee training software comparison, and a guide on creating an LMS RFP.

 Authoring tool

 Let’s say you have an LMS to manage your corporate training.
-But what about the learning content?
-If you’re going to create online courses in-house, you’ll also need an authoring tool.
+But what about the learning material?
+If you’re going to create online programs in-house, you’ll also need an authoring tool.

-eLearning authoring tools are typically offered as a package or “suite” of tools to create a variety of eLearning content types, from simple courses to interactions, assessments, videos, and games.
-They can vary in complexity and ease of use, so be sure to try out the software before you buy it.
-To delve deeper into the process of software selection, download our guide on choosing an authoring tool.
+eLearning authoring tools are typically offered as a package or “suite” of tools to create various eLearning content types, from simple courses (text + images) to interactions, assessments, videos, and games.
+To delve deeper into the process of software selection, download our guide to choosing an authoring tool.

-See how an eLearning course created with iSpring Suite looks:
+Here’s what an eLearning course created with iSpring Suite looks like:

-How to Improve Online Corporate Training with iSpring
+Best Practices on How to Enhance Online Corporate Training

 Tip 1: Add personalized learning paths

-Use baseline testing to measure the skills each new hire has already mastered.
-If an employee can successfully prove their knowledge, you can “pass” that learner out of a training class.
+Use baseline testing to measure the skills that each new hire has already mastered.
 This will allow your employees to use their training time to develop new skills, instead of just repeating what they already know.

-With iSpring Learn, you can also create customized learning paths by mixing and matching multiple content items.
-You can combine various courses, quizzes, video tutorials, and other materials into one compound course and specify if the order of chapters is strict or flexible, set the completion date and the completion conditions for chapters and courses.
+With iSpring Learn, you can combine various courses, quizzes, video tutorials, and other materials into a single composite course.
+You can set the order of chapters to be either strict or flexible, define completion conditions for each chapter or course, and establish a completion date.

 Tip 2: Conduct webinars

-As for iSpring Learn LMS, it is integrated with Zoom web meetings.
-Webinars can be conducted from almost any internet-connected computer or tablet, right from your iSpring account.
-During a broadcast, you can share your PowerPoint presentations, video, screen and even take polls and get instant feedback from your employees.
+The iSpring Learn LMS, for example, is integrated with Zoom web meetings.
+You can conduct webinars from almost any internet-connected computer or tablet, right from your iSpring account.
+During a broadcast, you can share your PowerPoint presentations, video, and screen, and even take polls and get instant feedback from your employees.

 Tip 3: Offer learning certification